isomerpages/govtech-stp/_start-here/transiting-through-singapore.md

 #### Pre-Departure COVID-19 Test

-This requirement is exempted for transit travellers with a 21-day travel history to any Category(I) countries/regions.
+A pre-departure COVID-19 test is not required for transit travellers with a 21-day travel history to only [Category(I) countries/regions](/shn-and-swab-summary).

-Transit travellers with a 21-day travel history to any Category (II) to (IV) country/region are required to take a COVID-19 Polymerase Chain Reaction test("PCR test") <b>within 48 hours before departure for Singapore.</b> Only travellers with a valid negative COVID-19 PCR test report will be allowed to board their flight or ferry to transit in Singapore.
+All other travellers transiting in Singapore are required to take a COVID-19 Polymerase Chain Reaction test("PCR test") <b>within 48 hours before departure for Singapore.</b> Only travellers with a valid negative COVID-19 PCR test report will be allowed to board their flight or ferry to transit in Singapore.

-This requirement is exempted for transit travellers with a 21-day travel history to any Category (I) countries/regions.

 #### Entry Visas